roman-milk/roman-milk.github.io/lacey.md

+===

- ****** What To Do When Lacey Is Out ****** byNonStopFunGuy© Still, she wanted to toy with him, get him as aroused as possible.
+Still, she wanted to toy with him, get him as aroused as possible.
 "So, what's the deal, your wife doesn't like to fuck, or what, is she ugly now or something?"
 The 19 year old spoke with confidence and not a hint of remorse, completely understanding the cause of horny married men who want something they usually can't have, namely, girls like herself.

  "Yeah, something like that," the guy chortled then looked at her knowingly, "you're pretty smart for a girl your age, you know how it is, huh?"